ViennaRSS/vienna-rss/CONTRIBUTING.md

 ## Debugging

-dSYM files containing the debug symbols can be fount at [bintray](https://bintray.com/viennarss/vienna-rss/vienna-rss/).
+dSYM files containing the debug symbols can be found at [bintray](https://bintray.com/viennarss/vienna-rss/vienna-rss/).

 ## Writing code

 The current version of Vienna requires Xcode 9 and the macOS 10.13 SDK.
 Most of Vienna is made with Objective-C, but some newer code is being created in Swift 4.
 We welcome both Objective-C and Swift contributions.

-Vienna uses [CocoaPods](https://cocoapods.org) for managing dependencies.
-When building, make sure to always open the Xcode workspace `Viennna.xcworkspace` instead of a project file.

 You should have a basic knowledge of Git and read this [suggested workflow](https://github.com/ViennaRSS/vienna-rss/wiki/Good-manners-with-Git).